 Study 4 - Sabbath: The Rest of the Story

-As our previous studies have shown, Sabbath is tied tightly to the identity of God’s people.
+As our previous studies have shown, the Sabbath is tied tightly to the identity of God’s people.

-In the first Creation story, Sabbath features as the day humanity is to celebrate being created in the image of God by worshiping Him faithfully from week to week on the day he set aside.
+In the first Creation story, the Sabbath features as the day humanity celebrates being created in the image of God by worshipping Him faithfully from week to week on the day he set aside.

 It would stand to reason that when type met reality, things would change.
 Rather than fading into non-importance, as some would suggest, the Sabbath rest of the people of God swelled in meaning and purpose with Jesus’ life and death.
 The perpetual Day of Atonement in which we now live creates in us and through us a Sabbath reality that is beyond any understanding available before the event of the Cross.

 Let’s explore this Biblical and historical background so we can launch fully in understanding and action into the new Sabbath of the present.